Cost Range for Bathtub & Shower Replacement

 If the bathtub in your home is out of style, stained, aging, or you just want to freshen up the look of the bathroom, it may be time to replace your old fiberglass tub and shower.
 Due to the extent of this kind of project it’s usually done as part of a complete bathroom remodel.
 However, in this Costimate we’re just going to cover how much a bathtub and shower replacement costs when done with a combination unit that includes both the tub and shower, as well as the minimum amount of related work and expenses (including unplanned expenses) you’ll have to deal with at the same time.
 If you have a cast iron tub, you might consider the cost of reglazing or refinishing the tub versus replacement.

 This page of Costimates will help you understand more about how much it cost to replace a bathtub, the pricing variables for different shower types, as well as the controls and drain kit, plumbing, drywall repair and other related expenses you’ll have to deal with before completion.
 After reading this you’ll have a better understanding of how much work is involved in the best scenario, as well as hidden costs you need to budget for.
 We’ll help you evaluate whether it’s a DIY project or something you should turn over to a Pro.
-Further down you’ll find a comparison table listing the estimated cost for a tub replacement from other leading resources and a section for homeowners and Pros to share what they’ve paid for similar work.
+Further down you’ll find a comparison table listing the estimated cost for a tub replacement from other leading resources.

 You’ll find plenty of options when you start considering a budget for bathtub replacement cost.
 Since this page is focused on replacing a shower / tub combo, those are the choices we’ll discuss.
 The list below is in order from the least expensive with the least amount of work, to the higher cost and higher workload.